pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "We have a saying, my people: Don’t kill if you can wound, don’t wound if you can subdue, don’t subdue if you can pacify, and don’t raise your hand at all until you’ve first extended it."
 --Gail Simone

+"I [was] absolutely convinced by 10[:00]---totally convinced---that I was on my own, that no one was coming to get me.
+I was brought up as a devout Catholic.
+I'd long since stopped believing in God.
+I always wondered if things really hit the fan whether I would, under pressure, turn round and say, you know, a few hail Marys and say 'get me outta here'.
+It never once occurred to me.
+It meant that I really don't belive, and I really do think that when you die you die, that's it, there's no afterlife.
+There's nothing."
+--Joe Simpson, *Touching the Void*

 "It is difficult to get a man to understand something when his salary depends upon his not understanding it."
 --Upton Sinclair